-Maggie Williams has been a member of the Institute of Politics (IOP) Senior Advisory Committee for seven years.
+Maggie Williams served as Director of the Institute of Politics from 2014 to 2017.
+Previously, Williams had been a member of the Institute of Politics (IOP) Senior Advisory Committee for seven years.
 In 2005, Williams was a fellow at the Institute of Politics and in 2006 she was a fellow at Harvard’s Center for Public Leadership.

 Since 2005, Williams has been a partner in Griffin Williams Critical Point Management, a consulting firm that specializes in helping clients navigate challenging communications, organizational and political environments.
 Williams founded the firm with Dr. Patrick Griffin, Academic Director for the Public Affairs Institute at American University.

 In 2008, Williams took a leave of absence from her firm to manage then Senator Hillary Clinton’s presidential primary campaign in its final months.
 Post-campaign, Williams served as an advisor to Secretary-of-State nominee Clinton’s confirmation and transitions teams.

 Over the course of a 30-year career in public service, Williams has served in the White House as an Assistant to President Bill Clinton and chief-of-staff to the First Lady.
 Williams was the first person in White House history to hold both positions concurrently.